-Any malicious or otherwise negative allegation made by the media or other parties about the foregoing or other aspects of the Group, including our management, business, compliance with law, financial condition, prospects or the Group's historical business operations on campuses, such as the ongoing putative shareholder class action lawsuits that we are involved in, whether with merit or not, could severely hurt our reputation and harm the Group's business and results of operations.
+Enhancing the recognition and reputation of our brands is critical to the Group's business and competitiveness.
+Any malicious or otherwise negative allegation made by the media or other parties about the foregoing or other aspects of the Group, including our management, business, compliance with law, financial condition, prospects or the Group's historical credit business, such as the putative shareholder class action lawsuits that we were involved in, whether with merit or not, could severely hurt our reputation and harm the Group's business and results of operations.
 In addition, certain factors that may adversely affect our reputation are beyond our control.
-Negative publicity about the parties that the Group collaborates with, such as institutional funding partners or other business partners, including negative publicity about any failure by them to adequately protect the information of their users, to comply with applicable laws and regulations or to otherwise meet required quality and service standards, could also harm our reputation or result in negative perception of the products the Group offers.
-Furthermore, any negative development in the online consumer finance industry, such as bankruptcies or failures of other consumer finance service providers, and especially a large number of such bankruptcies or failures, or negative perception of the industry as a whole, such as that arises from any failure of other consumer finance platforms to detect or prevent money laundering or other illegal activities, even if factually incorrect or based on isolated incidents, could compromise our image, undermine the trust and credibility we have established and impose a negative impact on the Group's ability to attract new borrowers and to collaborate with and retain institutional funding partners.
-Negative developments in our industry, such as widespread borrower default, fraudulent behavior and/or the closure of other online consumer finance service providers, may also lead to tightened regulatory scrutiny of the sector and limit the scope of permissible business activities that may be conducted.
-If any
+Negative publicity about the parties that the Group collaborates with, including negative publicity about any failure by them to adequately protect the information of their users, to comply with applicable laws and regulations or to otherwise meet required quality and service standards, could also harm our reputation or result in negative perception of the products the Group offers.
+Negative developments in the industry the Group operates in may also lead to tightened regulatory scrutiny of the sector and limit the scope of permissible business activities that may be conducted.
+If any of the foregoing takes place, the Group's business and results of operations could be materially and adversely affected.